What stimuli must I avoid during my reboot (did I relapse)?

 A simple bottom line on what to avoid:

-- Porn All types.
-If you need to ask, then the answer is, 'bad move.'
-This addiction is real simple: artificial vs real.
+1. “Porn” – All types.
+If you need to ask, then the answer is, ‘bad move.’
+It’s simple: artificial vs real.

-- "What about fantasizing about real women?"
-It's hard to say.
-If you are simply re running porn scenarios, then absolutely not.
-Read below.
+7. “What about fantasizing about real women?”
+It’s hard to say.
+If you are simply replaying porn scenarios, then absolutely not.
+Read below about fantasy.

-What is "allowed", and encouraged, is contact with a real-life partner.
-Smooching, touching, fooling around, maybe even gentle intercourse without orgasm.
+What is “allowed,” and encouraged, is contact with a real-life partner.
+Smooching, touching, fooling around, maybe even gentle intercourse.
+Many guys suggest avoiding orgasm with a partner at first, but it really depends on your goals, if you have porn-related sexual dysfunctions, and what stage you are in the process.
 Erections are great, but should not be forced through vigorous stimulation.
 If they happen, they happen.

 You have spent years allowing your brain to view anything it wants, and to revel in any sexual fantasy it can conjure up.
 There's nothing morally wrong with fantasy.
 But now, you are attempting to unravel years of brain training induced by unbridled porn use.
 There's also nothing wrong with building mental muscle, and choosing where to direct your mind.